-If you have been in a car accident physical therapy, no matter how minor and who is at fault, seek immediate care from a MD, DO or Naturopath.
-These doctors have the best skills to make a thorough diagnosis and order diagnostic testing if necessary.
-Your pain may not present itself immediately, so do not down play the seriousness of your accident.
+If you have been in a car accident, no matter how minor or who is at fault, seek immediate care from a MD, DO or Nurse Practitioner.
+These doctors have the best skills to make a thorough diagnosis and order any necessary diagnostic testing.
+Your pain may not present itself immediately, so do not downplay the seriousness of your accident.
 It is common for pain to appear as many as 2-3 days later!

 If your physician wants you to begin therapy, by law, you can see the Physical Therapist or Hand Therapist of your choice.
 SportsCare Physical Therapy and Armworks Hand Therapy are experts in treating musculoskeletal injuries – the most common types of injuries which occur during a car accident.
 We will work with your doctor to make sure you receive the best care available!

 Whiplash: Whiplash is the most common injury to occur during a car accident.
-The sudden whipping motion of spine causes pain, stiffness, headaches, sleep disturbances, difficulty focusing on mental tasks, sensory disturbances, feelings of distress and anxiety.
+The sudden whipping motion of the spine causes pain, stiffness, headaches, sleep disturbances, difficulty focusing on mental tasks, sensory disturbances, feelings of distress and anxiety.

 Dizziness: Feeling unstable and having difficulty balancing.
 Dizziness may also cause vision disturbances including difficulty seeing straight, loss of eye focus, and blurred vision.
 Nausea may also be present with extreme dizziness.